Ketel Marte Preview, Player Props: Diamondbacks vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.03 team ERA ranks 12th across all league pitching staffs.
+- The Rangers' 4.02 team ERA ranks 12th among all MLB pitching staffs.

-- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Rangers surrender the seventh-fewest home runs in baseball (138 total, 1.1 per game).

-- The left-hander's most recent time out came on Wednesday against the Los Angeles Angels, when he tossed six innings, surrendering one earned run while allowing six hits.
+- The righty's most recent appearance was on Thursday against the Los Angeles Angels, when he threw seven innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.